4b11b4/lowres/README.md

         and watch them change on the two devices above
 3. Play: various instruments, turntables, drum machine, analog synthesizers
 4. Record: record some sounds from above
-5. Listen: to our recordings, and more sounds:
+5. Listen: to our recordings, and additional sounds:
    * sound from drum machine, analog synthesizers
    * sound from a music recording -- and identify different instruments from the shape of the waveform